Visas and immigration

 Portugal allows asylum applications and grants refugee status to persecuted individuals fleeing other countries, in accordance with EU recognition of the 1951 Geneva Convention on the protection of refugees.

-According to the European Council Asylum Database, there were 1,992 asylum applications (PDF) in Portugal in 2022.
-Of these, 66.5% of applicants were granted refugee status or emergency protection.
+According to the European Council Asylum Database, there were 2,992 asylum applications in Portugal in 2023.
+Of these, 72% of applicants were granted refugee status or emergency protection.

 Anyone can make an asylum application in Portugal.
-You should apply at the SEF or with any Portuguese police authority.
+You should apply at the AIMA or with any Portuguese police authority.
 Your fingerprints and photo will be taken to submit along with your application.

 If you apply for asylum at the Portuguese border on entry, you will stay at a border accommodation center while the Portugal immigration authorities make a preliminary decision on your application.
 This can take up to seven days.